wolf-packs/wolf-core/README.md

 acknowledge: (value) => `ok! name is set to ${value}.`
 ```

 __*Fulfilling Slots*__: On every turn, Wolf will check if the user input can possibly fulfill any slots in a 'pending' state.
 This check is done using NLP (*Natural Language Processing*) and user defined criteria and test functions.
-If a slot is identified as a match, the slot state will change from 'pending' to 'fulfilled' and the slot action will be run, such as store the value to state.
+If a slot is identified as a match, the slot state will change from 'pending' to 'fulfilled' and the slot action will run, such as storing the value to the state.
 ___
 ## Wolf Stages:
 ### Intake